awakzdev/kubernetes-docs/README.md

 helm upgrade --install external-dns external-dns/external-dns -f values.yaml
 ```

-**Optional - When installation is complete check to see credentials were set under 'env' section for our new deployment `my-release-external-dns`**
+**Optional - When installation is complete check to see credentials were set under 'env' section for our new deployment `external-dns`**
 ```
-kubectl edit deployments my-release-external-dns
+kubectl edit deployments external-dns
 ```

 For more information on configuring and using the external-dns chart, please refer to the [external-dns chart documentation](https://github.com/kubernetes-sigs/external-dns/tree/master/charts/external-dns).